thoughtworks/build-your-own-radar/README.md

 - `npm test` - to run your tests
 - `npm run dev` - to run application in localhost:8080.
 This will watch the .js and .css files and rebuild on file changes

+To run End to End tests in headless mode
+- add a new environment variable 'TEST_URL' and set it to 'http://localhost:8080/'
+- `npm run end_to_end_test`

+To run End to End tests in debug mode
+- add a new environment variable 'TEST_URL' and set it to 'http://localhost:8080/'
+- `npm run start`
+- Click on 'Run all specs' in cypress window

 ### Don't want to install node?
 Run with one line docker

      $ docker run -p 8080:8080 -v $PWD:/app -w /app -it node:10.14.2 /bin/sh -c 'npm install && npm run dev'